bitbtecfpt/XR-AI-Backend/README.md

 │   ├── api         # Contains all the API endpoints and routes
 │   ├── core        # Contains core configuration files, including environment variable loading and JWT handling
 │   ├── helpers     # Utility functions such as login manager, pagination logic
-│   ├── models      # Database models, integrated with Alembic for automatic migrations
+│   ├── models      # Database models, integrated with Alembic for automatic migrations │   ├── repositories  # Data access layer for interacting with the database
 │   ├── schemas     # Pydantic schemas for request and response validation
 │   ├── services    # CRUD operations and database interaction logic
 │   └── main.py     # Main entry point for configuring and running the application